Who chose to enroll in three different language courses in their last semester at CCC? L. Trinh did.

 “I chose CCC as the starting place to my education,” said Trinh.
 “I had a great time here and will miss the professors and the small course sizes, for sure!”

-Trinh has much left to do before graduation, though.
-For example, traveling to Albany, N.Y., to be awarded the USA Today Phi Theta Kappa– All-New York Academic Award and planning the International Foreign Language Club’s April 19 International Fashion Show.
+Trinh has been busy prior to graduation.
+For example, she traveled to Albany, N.Y., to be awarded the USA Today Phi Theta Kappa– All-New York Academic Award and planned the International Foreign Language Club’s April 19 International Fashion Show.

-The Fashion Show is special for Trinh, because its purpose is to spread and celebrate cultural awareness on campus.
+The Fashion Show has special for Trinh, because its purpose is to spread and celebrate cultural awareness on campus.

 “This fashion show gives hope to people.
 It expresses that there are more cultures out there in the world, and that there is a lot more culture on this campus than you might think.
 CCC is an inclusive place, and there’s a niche here for everybody,” Trinh said.